vincentarelbundock/marginaleffects/README.md

 marginal means for 73 classes of statistical models in `R`.
 Conduct linear and non-linear hypothesis tests using the delta method.

-This code on this website was executed using `marginaleffects` 0.8.1.9106.
+The code on this website was executed using `marginaleffects` 0.8.1.9106.
 See the [installation section](https://vincentarelbundock.github.io/marginaleffects/#installation) to install the latest CRAN or development version.